SvyatoslavGabuda/EventsAroudYou/README.md

 The backend has been developed using Java and the Spring Boot framework.
 The main technologies used include:

-- Spring Boot: A Java framework for creating web applications and RESTful APIs.
+- Spring Boot
-- Spring Data JPA: A framework that simplifies database interaction through the Object-Relational Mapping (ORM) paradigm.
+- Spring Data JPA
-- Spring Security: A Spring module that handles authentication and authorization within the application.
-- PostgreSQL: An open-source relational database management system.
-- Lombok: A Java library that simplifies code writing by reducing verbosity.
-- JavaFaker: A Java library for generating fake data (e.g., for testing or demo purposes).
-- ModelMapper: A Java library that simplifies object mapping between different data structures.
-- JWT: A Java library for handling JSON Web Tokens (JWT).
+- Spring Security
+- PostgreSQL
+- Lombok.
+- JWT

 ## Project Setup